cfillion/reapack.com/source/user-guide.html.md

-Offline users should disable the setting *Refresh index cache when older than a week* in *Manage repositories > Options > Network settings* to avoid getting download failures when using the package browser and other features which would otherwise attempt to connect to internet.
+Offline users should disable the setting *Refresh index cache when older than a week* in *Manage repositories > Options > Network settings* to avoid getting download failures when using the package browser and other features which would otherwise attempt to connect to the internet.

 ### Options